tanvi150/CS-Girlies-Hackathon-2026/README.md

-# Luckily - Crack open something good
+# Luckily - Your pocket fortune cookie